dannycastroaudio/itp/python reading/README.md

 **What I didnt know:**

-I was clueless and did not think it was possible organise and append so many filters inside of a list
+I was clueless and did not think it was possible organise and append so many elements inside of a list